cjbottaro/faktory_worker_ex/Architecture.md

 ## Workers are GenStage pipelines

-The following diagram shows all the stages involved in a `Worker`.
+The following diagram shows all the stages involved in a `Faktory.Worker`.

 ```
               +---------+                         +--------+